 |Contracts||Legal Concepts and Skills||Tax Law|

 |Criminal Procedure||Patent Law||Wills and Trusts|

-There are two ways to access the CALI lessons - pick up a DVD from the Reference Desk, or register online with CALI and download individual lessons.
+To access CALI lessons, register online with CALI and download individual lessons.

 Go to cali.org and click Create new account.

 During the registration process, enter the authorization code where prompted.
 This is the only time you’ll need the authorization code.